Dr. Mark is a veterinarian. He works mostly with dogs and exotic animals.

-Why try a natural cure for your dog´s lameness?
-At times the cause of lameness cannot be figured out.
-You´ll notice the problem, wait a few days and expect it to go away, and finally take your dog in to the veterinarian.
-The dog is examined, the dog is palpated, the dog is x-rayed, and finally a steroid injection may be given and some anti-inflammatories are prescribed.
+Why try a natural treatment for your dog's lameness?
+Sometimes, the cause of lameness cannot be determined.
+You'll notice the problem, wait a few days and expect it to go away, and finally take your dog in to the veterinarian.
+The vet will examine, palpate, and x-ray the dog.
+The vet may administer a steroid injection and prescribe some anti-inflammatories.
 Maybe they will work, but sometimes they do not.
 What if they do not help, or help for only a short period of time?
 This article should give you some alternatives if your dog is lame.

 Besides the obvious symptom (refusing to put weight on her leg when walking), your dog might also be reluctant to play fetch or roughhouse like she normally does, or just be hesitant about climbing the steps in your house.
 She may cry out in pain when the lame leg is touched, but since dogs are stoic she can be in a lot of pain before she shows you any symptoms.

-3. Arthritis: The symptoms of arthritis are usually mild at first and should be picked up before they develop into lameness.
-You should notice reluctance to play and weight gain, then notice a change in attitude before your dog finally starts licking his arthritic joint or going lame.
+- Arthritis: The symptoms of arthritis are usually mild at first and should be picked up before they develop into lameness.
+You should notice a reluctance to play and bear weight on a limb, then notice a change in attitude before your dog finally starts licking his arthritic joint or going lame.

-6. An organic diet: Especially one that utilizes collagen meat sources.
+- Organic diet: An organic diet, especially one that utilizes collagen meat sources, may be beneficial.

 If your dog does have symptoms of lameness I recommend that you first consult your regular veterinarian.
 It may be something quite simple that can be cured easily; it may be something that will respond to heating pads and conventional therapy.
 If the condition continues, however, you might want to search for alternatives.
-The alternative, natural therapies, will take a lot longer to start showing effects than conventional therapy, (steroids, NSAIDS) so do not expect a quick cure.
+The alternative, natural therapies, will take a lot longer to start showing effects than conventional therapies (i.e., steroids and NSAIDS), so do not expect a quick cure.